 Education, especially at the secondary school level, is a luxury for most people living around Arabuko-Sokoke Forest and Mida Creek.

 Whilst primary school is subsidised by the government and therefore more affordable, the comparatively high cost of secondary school fees means few families can afford it.
 In the year 2000, in Malindi District (where Arabuko-Sokoke Forest and Mida Creek are located) 23,000 out of 25,000 children who qualified for secondary school did not attend, largely because they could not afford it.
-This shows how many dreams get shattered due to inability to raise the money for school fees.
+Many dreams got shattered due to inability to raise the money for school fees.

 Most people around the forest and creek remain bound by poverty and cannot afford the education which would offer them the opportunity of a better standard of living.

-The provision of scholarships is a significant step in alleviating this problem in that it gives an opportunity for these childrento go school apart from helping to conservethese important environmental hotspots.
+The provision of scholarships is a significant step in alleviating this problem in that it gives an opportunity for these children to go school apart from helping to conserve these important environmental hotspots.
+In the end it is a win-win for both the locals and the environment.